Yuejiang-design/Data-visualization/final project.md

 ##Dataset
 I used two resources to finish the topic.
 Firstly, the revenue information comes from the open dataset: https://www.kaggle.com/prateekmaj21/disney-movies.
 I extracted movies related to Disney princess and calculate gross revenue per year according to the data.
 I would use the data to showcase ”how wealth these princess are" and " their capability in earning money".
 <p>The other one is the character analysis of these princesses:https://princess.disney.com/.
 I would utilize some color picker tool to match colors with their characteristics.

+##Interview protocol
+a.
+The target audience of my story is the fans of Disney and anyone who is interested in the topic.
+b.
+I interviewed two of my friends who are extremely interested in Disney topics and also I interviewed one friend who is not that into the topic to see if my story can still interest him to some extent.
+c.
+My interview script

+d. the findings from your interviews; and
+e. changes you implemented to your sketches, storyboards and wireframes to address the issues identified.